gisadeveloper/gisadeveloper/README.md

 ### 💻 Web Developer ☁

-- 🔎 I'm currently learning React.
+- 🔎 I'm currently learning React and Flutter.
 - 📘 I'm currently learning more about web dev.
 - 💭 Ask me about to be a web dev.
 - 🎮 I love videogames.